-Fear not, there are still many great places to live in Colorado that are affordable.
+Fear not, there are still many great places to move to in Colorado that are affordable.
 Broken out by the state’s geographical regions, let’s look at the cheapest towns to live in the Centennial State.

-Colorado, in recent years, has seen a surge of new residents, particularly from nearby states such as California, Texas, and Oklahoma.
-Adding almost one million new residents between 2010 and 2020, the cost of living has skyrocketed, particularly along the Front Range in cities like Denver.
+Colorado, in recent years, has seen a surge of new residents, particularly from states such as California, Texas, and Florida.
+Adding almost one million new residents between 2010 and 2020, and another surge due to the rise of remote working after 2020, the cost of living has skyrocketed, particularly along the Front Range in cities like Denver.

 Pikes Peak Region